You’ve started a podcast and now you need to build an audience.

 3) Press Releases

 Prior to when the internet became popular, companies used newspapers to obtain direct exposure.
 Nowadays we can do the same thing on the internet.
 You can pay for a press release about your products and services.
-This method can be pricey, but nevertheless, it’s a simple and efficient method to market your podcast.
+This method can be pricey, but nevertheless, it’s a simple and efficient method to market almost anything digital.

 Start a blog site for your podcast.
 You can get your site placed on search engines for pertinent keywords, so your potential target audience can discover you while searching for something related to what you’re offering on your show.
 I did the reverse, and already had been blogging regularly for a few years before I got the bright idea to start a podcast, so it seemed like a natural fit.